The Shadow of Death: Exhibition

 In 1913 Lillian Williamson led an attack on the Manchester Art Gallery.
 She, Evelyn Manesta and Annie Briggs waited until the gallery was closing and then proceeded to break the glass on many of the most valuable paintings in including the "Shadow of Death", two by John Everett Millais and two by George Frederick Watts.
 Staff were alerted by the sound of broken glass and the three were apprehended.
 Williamson was sentenced to three months in prison.

 Versions

+The original was donated to the city of Manchester in 1883, entering the collection of the Manchester Art Gallery, where it resides to this day.

 Hunt also painted a small-scale version of the composition in 1873.
 Hunt expert Judith Bronkhurst describes it as "harder and crisper in appearance than the Manchester painting".
 It was sold for £1.8 million in 1994, which at that time was the highest price paid for a Pre-Raphaelite painting.
 It is held in Leeds Art Gallery.

+The third and final version was commissioned by the art dealers Thomas Agnew & Sons in March 1873.
+It changed hands over the century until it was acquired by Andrew Lloyd Webber in 1994.
+It was sold at auction to the Art Institute of Chicago in 2021.